pohagan72/Prompt_Library/competitive_intelligence.md

 # Advanced Competitive Intelligence Analysis Prompt

-This document provides a comprehensive, reusable prompt template designed to instruct AI agents to generate detailed competitive analysis reports.
-The prompt is structured to produce actionable intelligence suitable for strategic business decision-making, sales enablement, and competitive positioning.
+This prompt is structured to produce actionable intelligence suitable for strategic business decision-making, sales enablement, and competitive positioning.

 ---